KhadijaaaaaB/stellar-fang/README.md

 * **Easy Mode:** 30-minute timer.
 * **Normal Mode:** 20-minute timer. (default)
 * **Hard Mode:** 10-minute timer.
+The player can check the timer any time by typing `time`

 To see a list of authorized commands and a brief explanation of the game's objective, type `help`.